TejasViswa/PIC10B_Disc1B_Disc2B/Week_5/conceptual_hw1_soln.md

 ## Question 1:
 - All slots are filled and it is a magic square (although it being a magic square does not affect the number of function calls):
-- First function call is within see_magic_potential and is always true for all the snippets.        - 1
+- First function call is within see_magic_potential and is always true for all the snippets        - 1

 Let us look at the function structure:
 ```c++